Windows 9x: Virtual Machine Manager

 The Virtual Machine Manager (VMM) is the 32-bit protected mode kernel at the core of Windows 9x.
 Its primary responsibility is to create, run, monitor and terminate virtual machines.

 The VMM provides services that manage memory, processes, interrupts and protection faults.
 The VMM works with virtual devices (loadable kernel modules, which consist mostly of 32-bit ring 0 or kernel mode code, but may include other types of code, such as a 16-bit real mode initialisation segment) to allow those virtual devices to intercept interrupts and faults to control the access that an application has to hardware devices and installed software.
 Both the VMM and virtual device drivers run in a single, 32-bit, flat model address space at privilege level 0 (also called ring 0).
 The VMM provides multi-threaded, preemptive multitasking.
 It runs multiple applications simultaneously by sharing CPU (central processing unit) time between the threads in which the applications and virtual machines run.

 The VMM is also responsible for creating MS-DOS environments for system processes and Windows applications that still need to run in MS-DOS mode.
-It is the replacement for WIN386.EXE in Windows 3.x, and the file vmm32.vxd is a compressed archive containing most of the core VxD, including VMM.vxd itself and ifsmgr.vxd (which facilitates file system access without the need to call the real mode file system code of the DOS kernel).
+It is the replacement for win386.exe in Windows 3.x, and the file vmm32.vxd is a compressed archive containing most of the core VxD, such as VMM.vxd itself and ifsmgr.vxd (which facilitates file system access without the need to call the real mode file system code of the DOS kernel).

 Software support

 Unicode

-Partial support for Unicode can be installed on Windows 9x through the Microsoft Layer for Unicode.
+Windows 9x has no native support for Unicode encoding and only officially supports ANSI encoding, however partial Unicode encoding support be installed on Windows 9x via the Microsoft Layer for Unicode.

 File systems

-Windows 9x does not natively support NTFS or HPFS, but there are third-party solutions which allow Windows 9x to have read-only access to NTFS volumes.
+Windows 9x does not natively support NTFS or HPFS; however, there are third-party solutions available for Windows 9x that allows read-only access to NTFS volumes.
 Early versions of Windows 95 did not support FAT32.

-Like Windows for Workgroups 3.11, Windows 9x provides support for 32-bit file access based on IFSHLP.SYS, and unlike Windows 3.x, Windows 9x has support for the VFAT file system, allowing file names with a maximum of 255 characters instead of having 8.3 filenames.
+Like Windows for Workgroups 3.11, Windows 9x provides support for 32-bit file access based on IFSHLP.SYS.
+Unlike Windows 3.x, Windows 9x has support for the VFAT file system, allowing file names with a maximum of 255 characters instead of having 8.3 filenames.

 Event logging and tracing

-Also, there is no support for event logging and tracing or error reporting which the Windows NT family of operating systems has, although software like Norton CrashGuard can be used to achieve similar capabilities on Windows 9x.
+Windows 9x has no support for event logging and tracing or error reporting that the Windows NT family of operating systems has, although software like Norton CrashGuard can be used to achieve similar capabilities on Windows 9x.